 Depending on your settings or the privacy policies for social media and messaging services like Facebook, WhatsApp or Twitter, you might give us permission to access information from those accounts or services.

 Information available publicly

-- When we collect it as you use our WEBSITES OR APPS
+When we collect it as you use our website or apps

 Like most websites, we use “cookies” to help us make our site – and the way you use it – better.
 Cookies mean that a website will remember you.
 They’re small text files that sites transfer to your computer (or phone or tablet).
 They make interacting with a website faster and easier – for example by automatically filling your name and address in text fields.